MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 ```

 ### -AsCustomObject
-Returns a custom object that represents the dynamic module.
+Indicates that this cmdlet returns a custom object that represents the dynamic module.
 The module members are implemented as script methods of the custom object, but they are not imported into the session.
 You can save the custom object in a variable and use dot notation to invoke the members.

-If the module has multiple members with the same name, such as a function and a variable that are both named "A," only one member with each name is accessible from the custom object.
+If the module has multiple members with the same name, such as a function and a variable that are both named A, only one member with each name can be accessed from the custom object.

 ```yaml
 Type: SwitchParameter